gibbsly/liee/README.md

 > `liee.legs` - specifies the id of the item in the player's legs slot
 >
 > `liee.feet` - specifies the id of the item in the player's feet slot

-## Footnotes
-### Modes
-There are 2 modes that this can run in, that can be changed between by editing the [loop](https://github.com/gibbsly/liee/blob/main/data/liee/functions/loop.mcfunction) and [load](https://github.com/gibbsly/liee/blob/main/data/liee/functions/load.mcfunction) functions.
-In each there are labeled sections.
-The default mode is 1, a low impact setting that has the potential to miss an attribute update if a player updates their inventory too quickly.
-Mode 2 prevents this by constantly updating the players values.
-The effect mode 2's constant checks has on performance is genuinely marginal (about 0.1 to 0.2 mspt per player).
-Mode 1 is functional as is, but if you don't mind a minor drop in performance for a gain in accuracy then mode 2 might be better.